juj/fbcp-ili9341/README.md

 cd fbcp-ili9341
 mkdir build
 cd build
-cmake -DCMAKE_BUILD_TYPE=Release ..
+cmake [options] ..
 make -j
 sudo ./fbcp-ili9341
 ```

+See the next section to see what to input under **[options]**.

 If you have been running existing `fbcp` driver, make sure to remove that e.g. via a `sudo pkill fbcp` first (while running in SSH prompt or connected to a HDMI display), these two cannot run at the same time.
+If `/etc/rc.local` or `/etc/init.d` contains an entry to start up `fbcp` at boot, that directive should be deleted.

 ##### Configuring build options

-Edit the file [config.h](https://github.com/juj/fbcp-ili9341/blob/master/config.h) directly to customize different build options.
-In particular the option `#define STATISTICS` can be interesting to try to enable.
+There are generally two ways to configure build options, at CMake command line, and in the file [config.h](https://github.com/juj/fbcp-ili9341/blob/master/config.h).

+On the CMake command line, the following options can be configured:

+- `-DPI_ZERO=ON`: Pass this option if you are running on a Pi Zero.
+If not present, Pi 3 Model B is assumed.
+- `-DADAFRUIT_ILI9341_PITFT=ON`: If you are running on the [Adafruit 2.8" 320x240 TFT w/ Touch screen for Raspberry Pi](https://www.adafruit.com/product/1601) display, pass this flag.
+- `-DFREEPLAYTECH_WAVESHARE32B=ON`: If you are running on the [Freeplay CM3 or Zero](https://www.freeplaytech.com/product/freeplay-cm3-diy-kit/) device, pass this flag.
+- `-DILI9341=ON`: If you are running on any other generic ILI9341 display, or on Waveshare32b display that is standalone and not on the FreeplayTech CM3/Zero device, pass this flag.
+When this flag is passed, you must also specify the flags `-DGPIO_TFT_DATA_CONTROL=number` and `-DGPIO_TFT_DATA_CONTROL=number` below.
+- `-DGPIO_TFT_DATA_CONTROL=number`: Specifies/overrides which GPIO pin to use for the Data/Control (DC) line on the 4-wire SPI communication.
+This pin number is specified in BCM pin numbers.
+- `-DGPIO_TFT_RESET_PIN=number`: Specifies/overrides which GPIO pin to use for the display Reset line.
+This pin number is specified in BCM pin numbers.
+If omitted, it is assumed that the display does not have a Reset pin, and is always on.
+- `-DWAVESHARE35B_ILI9486=ON`: If specified, targets a Waveshare 3.5" 480x320 display, or possibly any other generic ILI9486 controller.
+This support is experimental.
+- `-DUSE_DMA_TRANSFERS=ON`: If specified, enables using DMA transfers to improve performance and possibly also save battery.
+This support is currently experimental.
+- `-DSPI_BUS_CLOCK_DIVISOR=even_number`: Sets the clock divisor number which along with the Pi [core_freq=](https://www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md) option in `/boot/config.txt` specifies the overall speed that the display SPI communication bus is driven at. `SPI_frequency = core_freq/divisor`. `SPI_BUS_CLOCK_DIVISOR` must be an even number.
+Default Pi 3B and Zero W `core_freq` is 400MHz, and generally a value `-DSPI_BUS_CLOCK_DIVISOR=6` seems to be good safe and performant baseline for ILI9341 displays.
+Try a larger value if the display shows corrupt output, or a smaller value to get higher bandwidth.
+See [ili9341.h](https://github.com/juj/fbcp-ili9341/blob/master/ili9341.h#L13) and [waveshare35b.h](https://github.com/juj/fbcp-ili9341/blob/master/waveshare35b.h#L10) for data points on tuning the maximum SPI performance.

+In addition to the above CMake directives, there are various defines scattered around the codebase, mostly in [config.h](https://github.com/juj/fbcp-ili9341/blob/master/config.h), that control different runtime options.
+Edit those directly to further tune the behavior of the program.
+In particular, after you have finished with the setup, you may want to remove the `#define STATISTICS` line in `config.h`.

 ##### Launching the display driver at startup